Updated: January 9, 2025

-In the next sections of this article, we will dive into more details about everything related to working remotely in Portugal, including the legal issues, what to expect, and what the best places are in Portugal for digital nomads and expats to settle.
+In the next sections of this article, we will dive into more details about everything related to remote working in Portugal, including the legal issues, what to expect, and what the best places are in Portugal for digital nomads and expats to settle.

-Portugal’s Digital Nomad Visa
+Portugal's Digital Nomad Visa for Remote Workers

-The Portugal Digital Nomad Visa was launched in 2022 and is designed for individuals who work remotely, freelance, or own a business and wish to combine work and travel in a foreign country.
+Work remotely in PortugalThe Portugal Digital Nomad Visa, or D8 Visa, was launched in 2022 and is designed for individuals who work remotely, freelance, or own a business, and wish to combine work and travel in a foreign country.
 Simply put, remote workers have the option to reside and work remotely in Portugal for a duration of either up to 12 months or up to five years, depending on the pathway chosen.
 To be eligible, applicants must meet the following criteria:

-• Originate from a country outside of the European Union (EU) or the European Economic Area (EEA).
+• Originate from a country outside of the European Union (EU) or the European Economic Area (EEA)

-• Either be self-employed or work for a business based outside of Portugal.
+• Either be self-employed or work for a business based outside of Portugal

-• Earn a monthly income that is at least four times the current Portuguese minimum salary, which is approximately €2,800 per month (subject to an increase to €760 in January 2023).
+• Earn a monthly income that is at least four times the current Portuguese minimum salary, which is approximately €3,280 per month

 There are two pathways for the Digital Nomad Visa.
-Applicants.
 Remote workers have the option to seek either a short stay visa, allowing for a temporary stay of up to one year, or a renewable residency permit that can be extended for a maximum of five years.
 Both categories hold significant appeal, catering to those seeking a short-term temporary stay visa as well as those interested in obtaining a residency visa for a potentially longer-term living arrangement in the country.

 If you’re an EU citizen who is considering moving to live and work in Portugal, the good news is that you don’t need any visas for working remotely in Portugal.
 You can simply find the proper accommodation, book your ticket, and fly to the country.
 In case you’re planning to spend more than three months living and working in Portugal, you will need to fill out an application in the nearest Freguesia to fill out an application and migrate your accommodation.